Trevor Gott: Draft and minor leagues

 On July 19, 2014, the Padres traded Gott, along with Huston Street, to the Los Angeles Angels of Anaheim in exchange for Taylor Lindsey, R. J. Alvarez, José Rondón, and Elliot Morris.
-The Angels sent him to the Arkansas Travelers of the Double–A Texas League, where he finished the season.
+The Angels sent him to the Arkansas Travelers of the Double-A Texas League, where he finished the season.
 He had a record of 2–1 and an ERA of 1.53 at Arkansas with 18 strikeouts, seven walks, and two saves in four opportunities, pitching 17 2/3 innings in 13 games.
 Overall in 2014, he made 52 appearances for three minor-league teams, pitching 60 2/3 innings, striking out 60, walking 25, posting a record of 4–5 and an ERA of 2.97, and recording 18 saves in 24 opportunities.

 In the fall of 2014, Gott played for the Mesa Solar Sox in the Arizona Fall League.
 He made eight appearances for the Solar Sox with no decisions, posting an ERA of 6.14 in 7 1/3 innings of work, walking two, striking out four, and recording one save.
 He also was honored as an Arizona Fall League Rising Star and represented Mesa on the East team in the league's Fall Stars Game that year.

 Gott started the 2015 season with Arkansas, pitching 19 2/3 innings in 18 appearances with a record of 1–0 and an ERA of 3.20, striking out 20, walking seven, and going 8-for-8 in save opportunities.
 He was a Texas League mid-season all-star in 2015.
-Promoted to the Salt Lake Bees of the Triple–A Pacific Coast League on May 24, he blew his only save opportunity but gave up no earned runs in seven appearances for the Bees, striking out 10 and walking five in 8 1/3 innings of work with no decisions, giving him overall minor-league statistics for 2015 of 28 innings pitched in 25 games with a record of 1–0, an ERA of 2.25, 30 strikeouts, 12 walks, and eight saves in nine opportunities.
+Promoted to the Salt Lake Bees of the Triple-A Pacific Coast League on May 24, he blew his only save opportunity but gave up no earned runs in seven appearances for the Bees, striking out 10 and walking five in 8 1/3 innings of work with no decisions, giving him overall minor-league statistics for 2015 of 28 innings pitched in 25 games with a record of 1–0, an ERA of 2.25, 30 strikeouts, 12 walks, and eight saves in nine opportunities.

 Los Angeles Angels of Anaheim (2015)

 The Angels selected Gott's contract from the Bees on June 13, and he made his major-league debut with the Angels on June 14, 2015.
-Later in the season, he became an important part of the Angels' bullpen after closer Huston Street and pitcher Joe Smith both suffered injuries.
+Later in the season, he became one of several relievers in the Angels' bullpen to handle the eighth and ninth innings after closer Huston Street and setup man Joe Smith both suffered injuries.
 He finished the season with the Angels, appearing in 48 games for them, going 0-for-4 in save opportunities but striking out 27, walking 16, and posting a record of 4–2 and an ERA of 3.02 in 47 2/3 innings pitched.